 By Andrés Albertsen, Melissa Melnick Gonzalez

 When we were first invited to contribute an article to The Faith+Leader several weeks ago, the working title we thought about was: “How To Still Advocate for Our Immigrant/Refugee Neighbors During the Pandemic.”
-As we have taught a course called “Spanish for Ministry” at Luther Seminary for several years now, and we will teach it again this summer, we thought this would be a relatively straightforward article to write.
+As we have taught a course called “Spanish for Ministry” at Luther Seminary for several years now, we thought this would be a relatively straightforward article to write.
 The pandemic was relatively new, and we found ourselves settling into a rhythm over the last two months, even enjoying and appreciating some aspects of the Stay At Home orders in Minnesota.
 But because we both are procrastinators, this article stayed on the back burner for some time.
-And then it seemed that the whole world turned upside-down here in Minneapolis and St. Paul, and the title and subject just didn’t seem quite adequate anymore.
+And then it seemed that the whole world turned upside-down here in Minneapolis and St. Paul at the end of May 2020, and the title and subject just didn’t seem quite adequate anymore.
 There is no rhythm to what we are currently living.

 Our Latinx communities have been suffering greatly during this pandemic, both because they are either “essential workers” who are required to go to work, or they have been furloughed and are receiving no income or governmental assistance because they either lack documents themselves or their spouses do.
 But then on Tuesday May 26th, so many of us watched in horror the video of Mr. George Floyd being murdered the night before by a Minneapolis police officer as other officers assisted or looked on.
 The corner of 38th & Chicago, where the murder happened, is located just blocks from where one of us, Melissa, grew up and went to church throughout her childhood and into adulthood.